FiftyOne is growing! Sign up for the mailing list to learn about new features as they come out.

 tensorflowfor examples requiring TensorFlow.
 The installation process can vary depending on your system, so consult the Tensorflow documentation for specific instructions.

 tensorflow-datasetsfor examples that rely on loading TensorFlow datasets

-upgrade an existing FiftyOne installation:
+You can upgrade an existing FiftyOne installation by passing the

-pip install --index https://YOUR_TOKEN@pypi.voxel51.com --upgrade fiftyone
+pip install --upgrade fiftyone

 FiftyOne and all of its subpackages can be uninstalled with: